 BD: Sergey, how was it for you?

 S: Well, it wasn't only feedback.
 During SoC students are supposed to do documentation.
 That's really boring work.
-So I used to create a few videos but after a few weeks I was totally fine with the Tutorials by Sebastian which where enough for the documentation.
-I still do some documentation but I'm no so good at motion tracking.
+So I used to create a few videos but after a few weeks I was totally fine with the tutorials by Sebastian which where enough for the documentation.
+I still do some documentation but I'm not so good at motion tracking.
 I can show how things work but not create something geniusly.

 BD: The plan is that your cooperation will go on during Mango.
 Keir, are you also involved in some way?